mariemssi/TTS-Converter-Challenge-2/README.md

    Enabling versioning on this bucket assigns a unique version ID to each uploaded file version.
 This versioning mechanism ensures that every update to the Lambda code triggers a redeployment of the Lambda function.

+   The Lambda pipeline needs to share the zip file with the TTS Converter App Infra pipeline, and I chose to do it via an S3 bucket.
+As a remark, I tried using the GitHub Action "actions/download-artifact@v4".
+It works well for sharing data between jobs within the same workflow but doesn't work for different workflows.

 5. Update the bucket name and object key in "lambda.tf" and aws-bucket in the step "Upload to S3" in "code.yaml" by the bucket created in step 3